-- c) In a tie between three (3) teams, the following shall apply: - i) If City Finals Runners UP have the same number of wins, then the team having played fewer total matches (singles & mixed doubles) will be eliminated and, if still tied then,
+- c) In a tie between three (3) teams, the following shall apply: - i) If teams have the same number of wins, then the team having played fewer total matches (singles & mixed doubles) will be eliminated and, if still tied then.

-Comment: 11-1 win-loss beats 11-0 win-loss.
-A 5-7 win-loss beats 5-0 record
+Comment: 5-1 win-loss beats 5-0 win-loss.

-- ii) The team with the most match wins (singles & doubles), if still tied then, - iii) The team with the highest percentage of matches won, if still tied then, - iv) The team that has the highest percentage of sets won, if still tied then, - v) The team with the highest percentage of games won, - d) If ii), iii), iv) or v) produce one superior team (first place), then the tie is broken,
+- ii) The team with the most match wins (singles & doubles), if still tied then, - iii) The team with the highest percentage of matches won, if still tied then, - iv) The team that has the highest percentage of sets won, if still tied then, - v) The team with the highest percentage of games won, - d) If ii), iii), iv) or v) produce one superior team (first place), then the tie is broken, or